 How China Uses Twitter And Facebook To Share Disinformation About Hong Kong

-Earlier this month, Chinese state media launched a domestic blitz, depicting the Hong Kong protests as riots funded by the CIA.
+Earlier this month, Chinese state media launched a domestic blitz depicting the Hong Kong protests as riots funded by the CIA.
 China-linked social media accounts then flooded Twitter and Facebook with thousands of pro-Beijing posts and targeted advertisements.

 Social media companies are now pushing back.